ColdNightHour/rshell/README.md

-#Rshell Bash emulator
+#Rshell bash terminal emulator
-Rshell is a simple bash emulator that carries out commands similar to a Unix bash terminal.
+Rshell is a simple bash terminal emulator that carries out commands similar to a Unix bash terminal.

 ##Installation
 Installation is simple!
 Just run the following git commands.
 ```